Ada-Developers-Academy/core-unit-2/relationships-in-sqlalchemy/many-to-many-genre.md

 ## Genre Blueprint

-We should create a Blueprint that groups the endpoints for our `Genre` model Refer back to [Flask Setup](../requests-and-responses-in-flask/flask-hello-books.md) on how to define a blueprint and register it in `create_app`.
+We should create a Blueprint that groups the endpoints for our `Genre` model.
+Refer back to [Flask Setup](../requests-and-responses-in-flask/flask-hello-books.md) on how to define a blueprint and register it in `create_app`.

 We also need to import the `Genre` model in our `__init__.py` file.